 The Group's business activities, together with the principal risks and uncertainties likely to affect its future performance are described in the Strategic and Director's Report.

-In assessing the appropriateness of the going concern basis of accounting, a detailed monthly analysis of forecast future cashflows has been prepared by management.
+In assessing the appropriateness of the going concern basis of accounting, a detailed monthly analysis of forecast future cashflows has been prepared by management to 30 June 2026.
 The forecasts were based on key assumptions of fuel prices (applying forward curves for commodities); and market demand (applying growth factors in line with publicly available forecasts and internal assessment).

 Sensitivity analysis was undertaken in relation to the key assumptions to reflect the impact of reduced demand, together with potential delays in customers paying their bills.
 In all scenarios tested the Group has sufficient financial headroom and was able to operate within the minimum EBITDA covenant contained within its Senior revolving credit facility.
+This analysis included a reverse stress test, the scenario for which was deemed remote and implausible.

-Having considered the matters above, the Director has a reasonable expectation that the Group has adequate resources to continue in operational existence for a period of 12 months from the signing of the financial statements and, therefore, continues to adopt the going concern basis in preparing the annual report and accounts.
+Having considered the matters above, the Director has a reasonable expectation that the Group has adequate resources to continue in operational existence for a period to 30 June 2026 and therefore continues to adopt the going concern basis in preparing the annual report and accounts.